 For example, someone may be seeking to appease their traditional parents, fit into normative standards, and are committed to embodying traditional womanhood or femininity to achieve this.

-You may experience a tendency to immediately find a reason for every feeling that arises.
+Intellectualizing your feelings can look like a tendency to immediately find a reason for every feeling that arises.

 Suppose you have an important meeting coming up at work.
 You may experience anxiety that morning, and seek to interpret or rationalize this feeling of unease.